Headup Games: History

 On 28 March 2024, Thunderful Group agreed to sell Headup Games to Microcuts Holding (a holding company owned by Dieter Schoeller) for €500,000.
 The sale will include Headup's back catalogue of approximately 80 titles and a pipeline of five games currently in development.
 As part of the agreement, Thunderful will receive a revenue share of up to €300,000 from a future unannounced title.
 The finalization of the deal is subject to shareholder approval, rewriting of three IP-related contracts, and the transfer of Studio Fizbin to Thunderful.
 Studio Fizbin, another German developer, was acquired by Thunderful through Headup in 2023.
 The sale of Headup is part of Thunderful's restructuring program, which includes a 20% reduction in staff announced in January.

 On 21 August 2024, Headup spun off their in-house development team into a separate independent studio named Goon Squad; both remain subsidiaries of Microcuts Holding.

+In March 2026, Reforged Studios acquired Headup, with Dieter Schoeller taking an executive role at the parent.